 Given the accepted tetranucleotide hypothesis, most workers assumed that deviations from equimolar base ratios were due to experimental error.
-Erwin Chargaff (1905 - 19) showed experimentally that base compositions actually varied among species, however in all species the molar ratios [ A ] = [ T ] and [ C ] = [ G ], and that the ratio [C+G] / [ A+T ] was typically less than unity (that is, [C+G] is less abundant).
-These ratios are referred to as "Chargall's Rules".
+Erwin Chargaff (1905 - 2002) showed experimentally that base compositions actually varied among species, however in all species the molar ratios [ A ] = [ T ] and [ C ] = [ G ], and that the ratio [C+G] / [ A+T ] was typically less than unity, with [C+G] is less abundant.
+These ratios are referred to as "Chargaff's Rules".

 equivalences of A vs

 G intuitively suggest some sort of pairing relationship.

 Chargaff himself refused to speculate on the implications of his